The following principles guide the ongoing review, development, and delivery of our UG and PGT courses:

 Build on meaningful partnerships

 Develop strategies that maximise the potential contributions of internal and external stakeholders, including those from industry and the professions.
-Work towards establishing students as full partners in the curriculum, co-creating delivery and assessment.
+Work towards establishing students as full partners in the curriculum, co-creating approaches to delivery and assessment.
 Enable students to support their peers in innovative and mutually beneficial ways.
-Listen actively to partner organisations and find ways to engage them in education, including the development of practice-focused pathways.
+Listen actively to partner organisations and find ways

 Embrace the opportunities for transformation